 The biggest danger new day traders face is not having risk management protocols in place, or having an incomplete risk management strategy.
 New traders are usually optimistic about their trading skill (why start trading if you aren't optimistic about its potential), which can lead them to overlook important risk management steps.

 Control your risk on each trade by placing a stop-loss order on every trade you make.
 When starting out as a day trader, your risk on a single trade should never exceed 1 percent of your trading account balance.
-Risk is defined as the difference between your entry price and stop loss price, multiplied by your position size (how many shares, forex lots, or futures contracts you take on a trade).
+The risk is defined as the difference between your entry price and stop loss price, multiplied by your position size (how many shares, forex lots, or futures contracts you take on a trade).